giantswarm/docs/src/content/reference/gsctl/_index.md

 weight: 20
 user_questions:
 - What are the commands for the Giant Swarm command line utility, gsctl?
-- What is the command to access gsctl commands from the command line itself?
+- What is the list of subcommands of gsctl?
 - How do I find which version of gsctl I am using?
 - How do I install or update gsctl on my machine?
 - What are the configuration parameters that I can change on gsctl?